 Environmental impact is fast becoming a key consideration for both customers and prospective business partners.
 The use of resources, the release of emissions, and the creation of waste are key considerations for any corporate responsibility program.

 Organizations are often required to meet strict environmental laws and regulations.
-With this in mind, it is important to efficiently embed environmental considerations in strategic planning.
+With this in mind, it is vital to efficiently embed environmental considerations in strategic planning.

-ISO standards are recognized across the business world, and for good reason.
-They are developed with input from industry experts and are reviewed regularly to be in line with changing business practices.
+ISO standards are recognized across the business world, and for a good reason.
+They are developed with input from industry experts and are reviewed regularly to align with changing business practices.

-When building procedures and systems within organizations, it’s worth understanding industry best practice.
-By adopting tried and tested processes, organizations can make efficient strategic decisions.
+When building procedures and systems within organizations, it’s worth understanding industry best practices and how ISO compliance can enhance your approach.
+By adopting tried and tested processes and working towards ISO compliance standards, organizations can make more efficient strategic decisions.

 ISO compliance can drive improvements to the operation of the business and is also a clear trust signal for prospective partners.

 - Embed best-practice procedures and processes across the company